pixijs/guides/_basics/graphics.md

 ---
 # What is PIXI.Graphics?

 [PIXI.Graphics]({{ site.data.links.api-graphics }}) is a complex and much misunderstood tool in the PixiJS toolbox.
 At first glance, it looks like a tool for drawing shapes.
 And it is!
-But it can also be used to generate masks, or to make complex click areas on other objects.
+But it can also be used to generate masks.
 How does that work?

 In this guide, we're going to de-mystify the Graphics object, starting with how to think about what it does.